hellonearthis/LM-AI-studio/README.md

 2. Browse all analyzed images with thumbnails
 3. Click on a filename to reveal the file in Explorer
 4. Use the preview button to view the full image
+5. **Validate Database**: Click the 🛠️ button to scan for missing files, prune dead records, and heal broken thumbnails

 ### Searching